 The rear panel of the switch has a latch for installation on a DIN rail.
-See Figure 1-5.
+See Figure 5 on page 10.
 The latch is spring-loaded to move down to position the switch over a DIN rail and return to the original position to secure the switch to a DIN rail.